 This doesn’t come off as a suggestion but rather a request—or in an extreme situation, perhaps even begging.

-Now, let’s leave dance floor for a second and head to the classroom.
+Now, let’s leave the dance floor for a second and head to the classroom.

 I teach middle-schoolers and at least once per day find myself saying “come on guys, let’s quiet down and get back to work.”
 As a teacher I hold a lot of power over my students: I guide them through lessons and they basically spend all day following my direction.